swcarpentry/r-novice-gapminder/episodes/08-plot-ggplot2.md

 ## Layers

-Using a scatterplot probably isn't the best for visualising change over time.
+Using a scatterplot probably isn't the best for visualizing change over time.
-Instead, let's tell `ggplot` to visualise the data as a line plot:
+Instead, let's tell `ggplot` to visualize the data as a line plot:

 ~~~